FWangZil/solana-token-launchpad/README.md

 ## Requirements

-- Node.js v16+ and npm
+- Node.js v16+ and bun
 - A Solana wallet (Phantom, Solflare, etc.)
 - SOL for transaction fees (on devnet or mainnet)